Blepsias bilobus: Description

 Blepsias bilobus has a deep, compressed body which is covered in papillae which enclose a small spine that is embedded in a bony plate in the skin.
 There are cirrhi on the chin.
 The first dorsal fin is smoothly rounded and is not notched.
 The second dorsal fin and the anal fin are large and are located opposite each other.
 There are 8 or 9 spines in the dorsal fin and 21 or 22 soft rays while the anal fin has 18 to 20 soft rays.
 The pectoral fin contains between 15 and 17 rays and the small pelvic fin has 3 soft rays.
 The caudal fin is rounded.
 The color is brown to olive-green on the upper body with indistinct blotches on the back, paler ventrally.
 The fins have dusky blotches except for the dark barred pectoral fin.
 The maximum published standard length is 25 cm.

 Distribution and habitat

-Blepsias bilobus is found in the North Pacific Ocean where it distributed from the northern Sea of Japan north to the Bering Sea and alongthe western coast of North America to northern British Columbia.
+Blepsias bilobus is found in the North Pacific Ocean where it distributed from the northern Sea of Japan north to the Bering Sea and along the western coast of North America to northern British Columbia.
 This is a nearshore, demersal fish found at depths between 0 and 250 m, although it is frequently found clear of the substrate.